photon-js/photon/README.md

 - [packages/photonjs](./packages/photonjs) - Photon core
 - [packages/adapter-cloudflare](./packages/adapter-cloudflare) - Photon cloudflare adapter
 - [example/awesome-framework](./example/awesome-framework) - Example of integrating Photon into a Vite-based framework
+- [example/app-cloudflare](./example/app-cloudflare) - Example of a user app using a framework powered by Photon
-- [example/app-hono-cloudflare](./example/app-hono-cloudflare) - Example of a user app using a framework powered by Photon
+- [example/app-hono-cloudflare](./example/app-hono-cloudflare) - Example of a user app using a framework powered by Photon + Hono